tzebrowski/ObdMetrics/README.md

 #### Definition of the Bluetooth connection

-Framework communicates with the OBD adapter using `Connection` interface that mainly exposes `OutputStream` and `InputStream` streams.
+Framework communicates with the OBD adapter using `StreamConnection` interface that mainly exposes `OutputStream` and `InputStream` streams.
-`Connection` object is mandatory when creating the `Workflow` so that concrete implementation must be provided, typical Bluetooth Android implementation can look like bellow.
+`StreamConnection` object is mandatory when creating the `Workflow` so that concrete implementation must be provided, typical Bluetooth Android implementation can look like bellow.

 <details>
 <summary>Code example</summary>